codescalersinternships/Coreutils-Python-Mariam_Mahrous/README.md

 # Coreutils-Mariam_Mahrous

- This repo covers 10 basic linux commands implemented using Go
+ This repo covers 10 basic linux commands implemented using python

-To run each command, you can use `go run` followed by the Go file name and any arguments required by the command.
+To run each command, you can use `python` followed by the python file name and any arguments required by the command.
 Here’s how you can run each one:

  1. head :
     Print the first 10 lines of input by default.
 Use the `-n` flag to specify a different number of lines to print.